-Several authors have studied the parity of crossing numbers of complete graphs, Guy [221], Kleitman [294, 295], Archdeacon, Richter, and others, but how hard is it to compute?
+Several authors have studied the parity of crossing numbers of complete graphs, Guy [264], Kleitman [341, 342], Archdeacon, Richter, and others, but how hard is it to compute?

-Question 10.
+Question 2.
 What is the complexity of determining $cr(G) \mod 2$?

-A solution has been announced by Hliněny and Thomassen [261], they show that the problem is NP-complete under Turing (Cook) reductions; it remains open whether the problems is NP-complete under many-one (Karp) reductions.
+Hliněny and Thomassen [306] show that the problem is NP-complete under Turing (Cook) reductions; it remains open whether the problems is NP-complete under many-one (Karp) reductions.